yiisoft/validator/docs/guide/built-in-rules-callback.md

 ### Value validation

+`Callback` rule can be used to add validation missing in built-in rules for a single attribute's value.
 Below is an example that verifying that a value is a valid [YAML] string (additionally requires the `yaml` PHP extension):

 ```php